ouuan/ouuan/AWESOME-STARS.md

 - [first-order-model](https://github.com/AliaksandrSiarohin/first-order-model) - This repository contains the source code for the paper First Order Motion Model for Image Animation
 - [PaintsChainer](https://github.com/pfnet/PaintsChainer) - line drawing colorization using chainer
-- [code-with-ai](https://github.com/goru001/code-with-ai) - Interface for people to use my model which predicts which techniques one should use to solve a competitive programming problem to get an AC

 ## Kotlin